bsoyka/advent-of-code-ocr/README.md

 # Advent of Code® OCR

-This Python module helps with converting [Advent of Code](https://adventofcode.com/) ASCII art letters into plain characters.
-At the moment, it only supports 6-pixel-tall characters as seen in 2016 Day 8, 2019 Days 8 and 11, and 2021 Day 13.
+This Python module converts [Advent of Code](https://adventofcode.com/) ASCII art letters to plain characters.

+At the moment, it supports 6-pixel-tall characters as seen in 2016 Day 8, 2019 Days 8 and 11, and 2021 Day 13.
+(Support for 10-pixel-tall characters, as seen
-Support for 10-pixel-tall characters (2018 Day 10) is coming soon.
+in 2018 Day 10, is coming soon.)

-Put simply, it converts this to `ABC`:
+Put simply, it converts something like this to plain text:

 ```txt
  ██  ███   ██